multiversx/mx-exchange-docs/docs/token-listing.md

 ## The listing process

 Any project is eligible for listing.
-A simple criteria is to have an ESDT token, either natively minted on the Elrond Network blockchain, or bridged over from another ecosystem.
+A simple criteria is to have an ESDT token, either natively minted on the MultiversX (previously Elrond) Network blockchain, or bridged over from another ecosystem.

 Important: only the token creator (i.e. holoride for $RIDE) can perform the listing process.
 In the initial phase, tokens can be paired with EGLD and MEX, and later on with USDC.

 ### 1. Register New Token

-Add your token to the Elrond Web Tools as described here [https://elrond.com/blog/elrond-web-tools-token-branding/](https://elrond.com/blog/elrond-web-tools-token-branding/).
-Once the registration process is complete, your token will be usable in the Maiar Exchange for the next steps of the listing process.
+Add your token to the MultiversX (previously Elrond) Web Tools as described here [https://multiversx.com/blog/elrond-web-tools-token-branding](https://multiversx.com/blog/elrond-web-tools-token-branding).
+Once the registration process is complete, your token will be usable in xExchange for the next steps of the listing process.

 ### 2. Create Pair

 You will be able to create a liquidity pool for your token with either EGLD or MEX.
 The USDC option will become available to pools that pass certain initial criteria.
-New pairs will not be automatically displayed in the Maiar Exchange, but they can be imported by users in the near future.
+New pairs will not be automatically displayed in xExchange, but they can be imported by users in the near future.

 _Note: only the token owner account can initiate the listing process.
 This way, token owners have control over the chosen pair and initial price._